The Primary Health Network (PHN) Program was established in 2015 by the Australian Government. Key objectives of the PHN Program are:

 Primary health care can improve people’s health and happiness by preventing and managing these complex and chronic conditions, thus reducing the need to call on specialists and emergency departments.

-We work alongside our local communities, primary health care professionals, hospitals, social services, as well as health experts beyond our region.
+Through the North Coast PHN program, we work alongside our local communities, primary health care professionals, hospitals, social services, as well as health experts beyond our region.

 We are committed to: